-29 There are two business centres located at out of town locations (Greenlands Business Centre and Heming Road Enterprise Centre) Office space - redditchbc.gov.uk
+29 There are two business centres located at out of town locations (Greenlands Business Centre and Heming Road Enterprise Centre)

 Table 3.1 analyses the employment and economic output change in Redditch Borough from 2016 to 2018, in order to understand the rapid growth in productivity30.
 Seven sectors below have experienced a productivity increase.